 We Appreciate Your Feedback

-Virtual You be the Judge scripts are also available for all four case studies: culpable driving, drug trafficking, causing injury and burglary.
+Virtual You Be the Judge scripts are available for all four case studies: culpable driving, drug trafficking, causing injury and burglary.

-The Council offers free face-to-face You be the Judge sessions for legal and advocacy groups.
-You can use our You be the Judge booking form to organise a session with us.
+The Council offers free You Be the Judge sessions for legal and advocacy groups.
+You can use our You Be the Judge booking form to organise a session with us.